bvenceslas/star-rating/README.md

 - to run the image we execute the command: ```$ docker run -it -p 9000:3000 nod-dock-app```

-- to run a docker container in the backgroung we execute this command: ```docker run -d -p 9000:3000 nod-dock-app```
+- to run a docker container in background we execute the command: ```docker run -d -p 9000:3000 nod-dock-app```

 - to see the image which are running, we execute ```docker ps```